 If a bonus is guaranteed in connection with the establishment of an employment relationship, this guarantee is set for a maximum of the first 12 months of employment.
 In addition, in accordance with Section 5 (3) (2) Remuneration Ordinance for Institutions (InstitutsVergV), our bank does not establish any individual contractual claims to benefits in the event of termination of employment, the amount of which remains unchanged even in the event of negative individual performance contributions.

 7.3.3.
-Annual review of appropriateness
+Reviews of the remuneration system